 There is no fear in love; but perfect love casts out fear, because fear involves punishment, and the one who fears is not perfected in love.
 We love, because He first loved us.
 (1 John 4:18-19)

-You might be asking “Where’s there mention of marriage being a allegory?”
-In Paul concluded his description of the marriage between an adoring husband and his lovely wife saying that he was actually (allegorically) speaking about Christ and His bride.
+It’s in thepassage that we looked at earlier . . . where Paul concluded the narrative of an adoring husband and his beautiful wife by saying that he was actually (allegorically) speaking about Christ and His bride.

 It starts with “Then the Lord God said, ‘It is not good for the man to be alone; I will make him a helper suitable for him’” (Genesis 2:18).